NE Chamber president says state needs young people to build workforce

 For several years now, the Gering native has returned home to discuss the state of the state at an annual meeting with local Rotarians.
 He addressed around 30 club members and a few of their guests Tuesday.
 After a lunch and regular meeting events — announcing good news, birthdays and anniversaries — Slone presented his remarks.

-Before the meeting, he told the Star-Herald that growing Nebraska’s workforce would be the greatest challenge of his generation.
+Before the meeting, he told the Gering Courier that growing Nebraska’s workforce would be the greatest challenge of his generation.

 “What I want to communicate is the sense of urgency around this issue.
 It’s important we start making progress in the next five years around attracting workforce and young people to our states and our communities,” he said. “… It’s really been decades of small population growth among young people and the aging population of the state that’s created the situation we have today.”